 - Who is eligible for care at Barrier Islands Free Medical Clinic?
 Adults who:

-– Live or work on Johns, James & Wadmalaw Island or Folly Beach
+– Reside or work on Johns, James & Wadmalaw Islands; Folly Beach; Meggett; Ravenel; Hollywood; Walterboro, or serve Charleston’s Hospitality Industry.

 – Do not have health insurance, Medicare, Medicaid or VA medical benefits.
 Read more about eligibility here.